Halloween in Italy – the most haunted castles and palaces

 Castello di Moncalieri

-Ca’ Dario, Venice
+7. Ca’ Dario, Venice

 Amidst the beauty and awe of Venice, is this haunted palace with an eerie past.
-It’s located between Palazzo Barbaro Wolkoff and the narrow Rio delle Torreselle on the Grand Canal.
+Ca’ Dario is located between Palazzo Barbaro Wolkoff and the narrow Rio delle Torreselle on the Grand Canal.

-The first owner was Giovanni Dario, Secretary to the Venetian Senate, diplomat, and merchant.
-He lived there with his family, but tales of tragedy and death plagued the palace.
+He lived at Ca’ Dario with his family, but tales of tragedy and death plagued the palace.
 Two of Dario’s own children are said to have died there, with the last tragedy recorded as recently as 1993.

-Boutique hotel in Venice
+Boutique hotel in Venice — Corte di Gabriela

-Have I sufficiently scared you with this post?!
-Which of these haunted Italian castles would you like, or not like, to visit?!
-Let me know in the comments below!
+Have I sufficiently scared you with this post?
+Which of these haunted Italian castles would you like, or not like, to visit?
+Let me know in the comments below.

-Till next time, happy, not scary, travels!
+Till next time, happy, not scary, travels….